 - Video Visualization The app includes augmented reality (AR) capabilities to allow users to color or re-color surfaces in real time.
 As the handheld device is moved around, an image of the color choices can be saved.

-Benjamin Moore ColorReader by Datacolor: For all of the times that matching paint colors is important, there is a new tool available that is completely portable and easy to use.
+Benjamin Moore ColorReader by Datacolor: For all of the times that matching paint colors with precision is important, there is a new tool available that is completely portable and easy to use.
 A handheld, lightweight color reader is available to scan and analyze existing paint or material colors with over 90 percent accuracy.
 The Benjamin Moore ColorReader links to the mobile app and can display the results linked directly to the thousands of colors in fan decks loaded in the app.
 That makes it very quick and easy to specify a paint color to match a particular design.
 Simply place the sensing end of the ColorReader onto a level, flat portion of the color being looked at, activate, and see the results.

 The Benjamin Moore ColorReader is manufactured and supported by Datacolor, who offers two different models for sale.

 - ColorReader is a small device that links to the phone and app via Bluetooth technology.
 It uses the app and the phone/device to display the results of the colors being analyzed.
 ColorReader currently retails for $99.